 Moussaka.
 This is a traditional eggplant-based dish in the Balkans and the Middle East.
 The Macedonian version of it traditionally consists couple of layers of ground (minced) lamb or red meat, sliced eggplant and potato (optional ingredients include: tomato, green peppers).

 Grilled meat (local: skara).
 Macedonians and the other Balkan nations are known as great lovers of grilled meat; especially the tasty “kjebapchinya” (in the picture above) and grilled meat patty (pleskavica) which go excellently with onion.
-Those are two most popular meals with younger and older population and they are found in the offer of many taverns (kafeana).
+These two are the most popular meals with younger and older populations, and they are offered in many of the taverns (kafeana)

 Wines.
 Macedonian wines rank among the best value and most drinkable wines available anywhere.
-The Macedonian wineyards, especially the ones in Tikves valley area are characteristic by the exquisite grapes and even better masters for preparation of this strong alcoholic drink.
-The lengthy ripening process concentrates the sugar and acids in the grapes, ensuring rich colours and complex aromas in our wines.
+The Macedonian wineyards, especially the ones in the Tikves valley area, are characterized by the exquisite grapes and skilled masters who prepare the drink.
+The lengthy ripening process concentrates the sugar and acids in the grapes, ensuring rich colouurs and complex aromas in our wines.

 Rakija.
 Scotland has whiskey, Greece has metaxxa, while Macedonia has rakija.
-Throughout Macedonia, people make their own rakija, which is similar to brandy, made by distillation of fermented fruits - a very strong alcoholic beverage that is typically 50 to 60%.
-One version of rakija contains walnuts, altering its aroma and taste, and others plums - Slivova rakija.
+Throughout Macedonia, people make their own rakija, which is similar to brandy, through the by distillation of fermented fruits.It is a very strong alcoholic beverage that is typically 50 to 60% alcohol.
+One version of rakija contains walnuts, altering its aroma and taste, and another has plums - Slivova rakija.

 Krushevo lokum.
 Krusevo is famous for making the tastiest lokum (Turkish delight) and meringue in Macedonia.
-This 200-year-old tradition today is carried on by the younger generations.
-The lokum was introduced to Europe in the 18th century by a British traveler to the Ottoman lands and became known in the West as the Turkish delight.
+This 200-year-old tradition is carried on today by the newer generations.
+Lokum was introduced to Europe in the 18th century by a British traveler to the Ottoman lands and became known in the West as the Turkish delight.
 It is made by cooking curdled melted sugar with cornstarch.
 Walnuts, nuts, or pistachios are used as filling.
 It is currently produced in different colors and aromas.
 It is a Turkish specialty that is soft, not too sweet, and is prepared and sold in the shape of small cubes.

 Krushevo pie.
-The famous Krusevo pie you will find with cheese, leeks, cabbage or spinach.
+The famous Krusevo pie you can find with cheese, leeks, cabbage or spinach.

-Throughout all of our tours around Krushevo you’ll taste and enjoy local cuisine and than ask as about the recipes, but in our special designed culinary tour of Krushevo we'll introduce you in the entire art and paradise of local food.
+Throughout all of the tours around Krushevo you’ll taste and enjoy local cuisine and then ask as about the recipes.
+You’ll be introduced to the paradise of local Krusevo food, and learn more about the special art.
 You’ll taste different kind of dishes from Krushevo and the wider area of Pelagonia.

 We invite you to taste what Krushevo has to offer!
 Na zdravye!